Understanding specified articles and excluded products in personalised medical devices regulation

 Specified articles

-The Therapeutic Goods (Medical Devices—Specified Articles) Instrument 2020 declares certain products, including starting materials and components used in the manufacture of some medical devices to be a medical device.
+The Therapeutic Goods (Medical Devices—Specified Articles) Instrument 2020 declares certain products to be a medical device.
+This includes some starting materials and components used in the manufacture of specific medical devices.

 - Materials for direct tooth restoration, including but not limited to: